 - Ex-region secretary for Association of Personal Injury Lawyers)

-- Currently on the International Underwriting Association of London Rehabilitation Committee, undertaking a review of the Rehabilitation Code
+- Member of the International Underwriting Association Rehabilitation Committee, undertaking a review of the Rehabilitation Code